Luwei-Wang90/mFLIM/README.md

    b.
 These files contain the time-tagged photon stream recorded under dual‑beam excitation (Gaussian beam + time‑delayed 3D cage beam)

 2. Reference Lifetime Map:

-   a .
+   a.
 The fluorescence lifetime map (in .asc format) obtained by fitting the Part 1 (Gaussian‑excited) decay channels from the same dataset, typically generated using software such as SPCImage (Becker & Hickl)

    b.
 This map serves as a reference for lifetime scaling and is required for the final HSV color mapping)